Esri/arcgis-maps-sdk-java-samples/display_information/update-graphics/README.md

     * get symbol from the drop down box
     * assign that symbol to the selected graphic, `Graphic.setSymbol()`

+## Additional information

+A graphic's geometry is its location on a map.
+The symbol controls how a graphic will be displayed to a map.
+And the attributes store information about the graphic in key value pairs.

 ## Relevant API

 * ArcGISMap